-- 21st Century Fox, in the internal investigation of Bill O’Reilly and Roger Ailes.
+- 21st Century Fox, in the internal investigations of Bill O’Reilly and Roger Ailes.

 - Steven A. Cohen and SAC Capital, in criminal and regulatory proceedings and litigations arising out of claims of insider trading.

 - Bank of America, in litigations by shareholders, the SEC and New York Attorney General arising out of its $50 billion merger with Merrill Lynch.